aquova/chip8-book/src/wasm.md

 All of this will look familiar from our `desktop` build.
 We fetch the HTML canvas and adjust its size to the dimension of our Chip-8 screen, plus scaled up a bit (feel free to adjust this for your preferences).

-Now to the meat of it!
 Let's create a main `run` function that will load our `EmuWasm` object and handle the main emulation.

 ```js
 async function run() {